Jump to Recipe

 But like hanging out with an old friend, there’s nothing better than some quality time with my faithful slow cooker every now and then.
 I’m totally cool with that, and my IP doesn’t seem too jealous either.

-I used to be afraid to cook anything remotely spicy for my kids.
-I hated the thought of them spitting out good food, and I hated the thought of cooking a separate meal for them even more.
+Barbacoa beef is not especially spicy, but it has just enough heat that small children probably won’t enjoy it.
+I used to be afraid to cook anything even remotely spicy for my family.
+I hated the thought of my kids spitting out good food, and I hated the thought of cooking a separate meal for them even more.

 But eventually I figured out something pretty obvious.
 That when I make things like this, I can just leave off the spicy ingredients until I’ve plated everything, then add it on the grown up plates only (you can read more of my tips for picky eaters that I learned through YEARS of trial and error).

-Trust me, you’re going to love these Whole30 Barbacoa Bowls exactly as they are!
-But once you make it, the possibilities are endless.
-The meat is fall-apart tender, lightly spicy, and absolutely delicious.
+Trust me, you’re going to love Chipotle copycat Barbacoa Beef Salad Bowls exactly as they are!
+But once you make it, the possibilities are basically endless.
+The meat is fall-apart tender, lightly spicy, and absolutely delicious so it goes with just about everything!

 - Chicken Faijta Stuffed Peppers (Whole30, Low Carb)